m-a-h-e/m-a-h-e.github.io/policy_gradient.md

 - learns state to action mapping directly which is often more simple
 - no model of environment dynamics needed
 - allows continuous action space
-- allows stochastic policy which can be a crucial advantage compared to deteministic policies
+- allows stochastic policy which can be a crucial advantage compared to deterministic policies
 - Actor Critic RL Methods

 {:.caption .img}